coder/coder/docs/templates/icons.md

 ## Bundled icons

-Coder includes icons for popular cloud providers and programming languages.
+Coder is distributed with a bundle of icons for popular cloud providers and programming languages.
 You can see all of the icons (or suggest new ones) in our repository on [GitHub](https://github.com/coder/coder/tree/main/site/static/icon).

-You can also view the entire list, with search, by navigating to /icons on your Coder deployment.
+You can also view the entire list, with search and previews, by navigating to /icons on your Coder deployment.
 E.g. [https://coder.example.com/icons](#).
 This can be particularly useful in airgapped deployments.

 ![The icon gallery](../images/icons-gallery.png)

+## External icons

+You can use any image served over HTTPS as an icon, by specifying the full URL of the image.
+We recommend that you use a CDN that you control, but it can be served from any source that you trust.

+You can also embed an image by using data: URLs.

+- Only the https: and data: protocols are supported in icon URLs (not http:)

+- Be careful when using images hosted by someone else; they might disappear or change!

+- Be careful when using data: URLs.
+They can get rather large, and can negatively impact loading times for pages and queries they appear in.
+Only use them for very small icons that compress well.